hamlet-framework/db/docs/validation.md

     ->collectAll();
 ```

-There are two "flaky" aspects of this processing code.
+There are two flaky aspects of this processing code.
 Firstly, static analyser
 most likely won't be able to guess the result of the `collectAll()`.
 Secondly, at one point there will be code
 down the stream that relies on the fact that the keys are exactly the same as the respective objects' IDs, i.e.
 key with value 8331 must point at the user with ID #8331.